 Plants need a number of macro and micronutrients to thrive.
 To classify substrates relevant to their role in aquatic plant growth we can establish 2 main classes:

 - Inert substrates – Inert substrates include gravel, sand, and baked clay products.
-These are the ones that do not provide nutritional value in a planted tank.
+These are the ones that do not provide nutritional value in a planted tank and are good for a “low-tech” system.

 Why would anyone want anything of the like in their freshwater aquarium?
 Many reasons – visual appeal, pH and KH buffering, a weight that allows for easier planting and stable plant stems, controlling pore spacing, which contributes to better substrate oxygenation, water flow around plant’s root systems.